INTRODUCTION From weed oil cartridges to medicated muscle creams, you can find cannabis concentrates in hundreds of products.

 Cannabis concentrates are diverse and used in a wide range of products.
 With a selection of options, you can fine-tune your cannabis experience and find the ideal combination of cannabinoids and terpenes that appeals to your taste and provides the most benefit.

+Is there a difference between a concentrate and an extract?
 All extracts are concentrates, but not all concentrates are extracts.
 While those terms are used interchangeably, the primary difference between a concentrate and an extract is how trichomes are collected.
 Extracts are a type of concentrate created using solvents (alcohol, carbon dioxide, etc.) that essentially wash the trichomes off the cannabis plant.
 Concentrates made without the use of solvents are produced using mechanical or physical means to remove and gather trichomes.

 Butane Hash Oil (BHO), Rick Simpson Oil (RSO) and CO2-extracted cannabis wax are examples of extracts; each of these comes in varying textures such as shatter, badder, budder, and crumble.
 Different extracts and the varying textures may yield different experiences from one product to another.